 This one might seem like a no-brainer, but I assure you that it is not.
 I once worked for a guy who opened up a coffee shop knowing nothing about coffee but saw its money-making potential.

-Please note that the coffee industry is so much more than the average consumer would think.
-Know the history of coffee and the difference between arabica and robusta.
-Depending on where your shop is located, you and your staff can get some pretty well-educated guests in your shop that will have pretty specific questions about what you’re serving.
+Depending on where your shop is located, you and your staff can get some pretty well-educated guests in your shop who will have pretty specific questions about what you’re serving.
 I once had a guy ask me the exact elevation our espresso was picked and harvested.

 An easy way to educate yourself is by reading books about coffee itself.
-Even if reading isn’t really your cup of tea – or cup of Joe in this case – I highly suggest going to coffee cuppings, latte art throwdowns, seminars if available.
+Even if reading isn’t really your cup of tea – or cup of Joe in this case – I highly suggest going to coffee cuppings, latte art throwdowns, and seminars if available.
 Talk with roasters and established coffee shop owners.
-Most are happy to sit down and chat and hey, you may even get a free latte out of the deal!
-You can also easily find videos online and articles with so many helpful tips.
-You’re here reading this article so that means you’re already educating yourself!
-Give yourself a pat on the back.

 The Market and Location

-So along with branding your business, learning the market can be fun and educational all at once.
-This is where you can spend time going to different coffee shops in the neighborhoods you’re looking into opening up around.
 Bring a friend or family member to come and taste with you.
 If you wanna kill two birds with one stone, you could even meet with business partners and investors for coffee all while testing out the goods and seeing what could be your future competition.
-If you find a roast you really like, consider grabbing a bag of coffee on the way out and pay the roaster a visit if they’re local.
-Find out what different roasters charge wholesale per bag and usually they’ll offer a free coffee cupping for you.
-If you’re planning to roast your own beans, good on you, it’ll save you massive amounts of money in the long run.
-You can also visit shops specifically who roast their own beans and check out what’s needed for adding that into your shop.
+If you find a roast you really like, consider grabbing a bag of coffee on the way out and visiting the roaster if they’re local.

-When it comes to location, a big part of where you choose will be budget based.
+When it comes to location, a big part of where you choose will be budget-based.
 Rent can dramatically increase in one neighborhood versus another 4 blocks over.
 On top of that, you’ll obviously be choosing partially based on what the space looks like (or has the potential to look like) inside, remember your branding from earlier.
-A sneaky trick I’ve known someone to use is going to a coffee shop or business that’s similar in a potential neighborhood and actually count the number of customers that come in at different times of the day and different days of the week to see how to foot traffic realistically is around that neighborhood.

 Lastly when it comes to the market, make sure your business has a very strong Unique Sales Proposition, or USP.
 In layman’s terms, what is going to draw people to your shop instead of the chain coffee shop they’re so used to?
 What makes you different than the shops you visited when doing your research?
 What makes your shop stand out?